AI Agents

 |---|---|---|

 For a full per-agent breakdown, open Settings > CLI Agents.
-The panel reports which detection step succeeded, the path Daintree is launching from, and what it looked for when determining authentication status.
+The panel reports which detection step succeeded, the path Daintree is launching from, and what the auth probe looked for.

-chmod +x on the path Daintree shows, rather than reinstalling the CLI.which claude (macOS/Linux) or where claude (Windows), then restart Daintree.Agent State Tracking
+chmod +x on the path Daintree shows.
+Reinstalling the CLI won't help.which claude (macOS/Linux) or where claude (Windows), then restart Daintree.Agent State Tracking

-Daintree monitors each agent's terminal output in real time and tracks its state.
-States show up as badges on the worktree card and terminal panel:
+Daintree reads each agent's terminal output in real time and tracks its state.
+States show up as badges on the worktree card and the terminal panel:

 | State | Meaning |